terriberry/readme-template/Readme.md

 **Step 4**: Head into the local repo which will be called ```dpfm-modules-dotnet``` and build the ```TDS.Modules.sln``` solution file</br></br>
 **Step 5**: Lastly, add the path of the ```Intent.Modules``` folder i.e. ```../dpfm-modules-dotnet/Intent.Modules``` into Asset Repositories under settings in Intent Architect and give it a name e.g. ```TDS Clean API```

 A reminder that, this is a very short summary and is intended to give an overview of the Intent Architect installation and setup process.
-Head over to the documentation link given above for a step by step guide.
+Head over to the documentation link given above for a step by step guide.</br></br>

 ### Working with an existing project in Intent
 In most cases, the project will have already been created, and you are required to continue with the development.
 Below are the steps to get you started with an already existsing project:</br>